franik7/ec2-remediation-system/README.md

     - The incident is automatically updated to Complete/Resolved, and
     - A Slack Notification is sent: "The issue has been remediated."
 14. If, after the SLA wait, the EC2 Instance status = OFF:
-    - The incident remains Open for manual follow-up, and
+    - The incident remains **Open (SLA Breach)** for manual follow-up, and
-    - No "remediated" Slack message is sent.
+    - A Slack Notification is sent alerting engineers that manual remediation is required.

 ---